spuyt/streamkt/README.md

 java -jar build/libs/streamkt.jar
 ```

-## develop locally using docker

-#### create the default MySQL database
+## create the default MySQL database using Docker

-When no specific settings are provided, streamkt will try to connect to this local MySQL server.
+When no specific settings are provided, streamkt will try to connect to this local MySQL server:

  - docker image name: **streamkt-mysql-dev**

- - username: **streamkt-dev**
+ - username: **root**
  - password: **streamkt-dev-pw**
  - database: **streamkt**
  - port: **33060**

+#### To create this database using Docker use the following command:

 ```
 docker run --name streamkt-mysql-dev \